duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-theory-3

-**Q:** What is "emergence" in Scrum and why is it important for handling complex products?
+**Q:** {Interrogate} What is "emergence" in Scrum and why is it important for handling complex products?

 - Vietnamese outline:
   - Question: